recursivezero/astro-editor/docs/tasks-done/task-2025-12-06-architecture-review-findings.md

 3. Consolidate Logging (7): Requires audit and documentation update
 4. Remove Typewriter Mode (8): Multi-file removal, do last

-## Instructions for Claude Code doing this work!
+## Instructions for Claude Code doing this work

 - Do each task in order, one at a time.
 - After completing a task: